A $9-an-hour port-a-potty job helped her escape homelessness. Now she watches others struggle.

 “The homeless youth here are extremely vulnerable — they are heavily targeted by literally everybody,” Garcia said.
 “They have to literally deal with that reality on a day-to-day basis.”

 The VOA shelter on 400 West holds 30 beds for those between the ages of 15 and 22.
-Between July of 2019 and 2020, more than 260 young people.
+Between July of 2019 and 2020, it served more than 260 young people.
 Five of them died of suicide, gun violence or drug overdoses, Garcia said.

 One of his clients told recently told him: “Carlos, I am so scared and so worried about all these people who say they are here to do good for us — but I don’t know who they are, and they are asking me questions that I don’t feel like answering, and I just want them to leave me alone.”

-Note: An earlier version of this story misidentified Salt Lake Community College.
-This version has been corrected.